Chaos and entanglement spreading in a non-commutative gauge theory: Perturbations of the TFD state

 In non-commutative theories is not possible to define local gauge invariant operators in position space.
 However, as explained in section \ref{sec-gaugeinv}, one can define gauge invariant operators that are local in momentum space.
 This is done by smearing a gauge covariant operator $\mathcal{O}(x)$ over a Wilson line.
 Despite being non-local, this type of perturbation can also give rise to a shock wave geometry, specifically, a shock wave geometry with definite momentum $k$.
 The only requirement is that the perturbation is local in time and is applied in the asymptotic past.
 This is perfectly possible in non-commutative SYM theory, since the non-commutativity affects only two spatial coordinates, i.e. $[x_2,x_3]=i \theta$.

 Based on this observation, we will consider the following form for the stress-energy tensor of the shock wave,

-This corresponds to a pulse of energy of definite momentum $\vec k$ and amplitude $E$.
+where $k^i =0$ for $i=4,5...,9$.
+This corresponds to a pulse of energy of definite momentum $\vec k$ (along the boundary coordinates) and amplitude $E$.
 The pulse world line divides the bulk into two regions, the causal future of the pulse (region $U>0$), and its causal past (region $U<0$), but only the metric in the causal future of the pulse gets modified by its presence.
 The metric in the causal past, on the other hand, is the same as the unperturbed metric.

 It turns out that the backreaction of this pulse of energy is very simple.
 It can be described by a shift $V \rightarrow V + \alpha$ in the $V$-coordinate \cite{Dray-85,Sfetsos-94}, where $\alpha$ can be determined from Einstein's equations, as we explain below.
 Given the form of the stress-energy tensor (\ref{eq-Tshock}), $\alpha$ should take the following form, \be \alpha=\tilde{\alpha}(t,\vec k) e^{i \vec k \cdot \vec x}\,. \ee We will now use Einstein's equations to determine $\tilde{\alpha}(t,\vec k)$.